anmv921/uipath-zoho/README.md

 this implementation of the automation is an unattended automation and not an attended one, meaning it is built to run without direct supervision on a virtual Windows machine.
-Furthermore, the project uses UIPath's REFramework
+Furthermore, the project uses UIPath's REFramework.

 Zoho is a web application which follows the SaaS model and provides a